 One in three people in the United States has a criminal record, which can interfere with a person's ability to find a job, rent or buy a home, enroll in higher education, access government benefits and more.
 Some criminal records can be sealed from public view or removed through expungement, making it easier for people to get back on their feet after satisfying a criminal sentence.
 One in four states allows people to expunge or seal their records notwithstanding that they have unpaid fines and fees.
-Alabama, however, does not allow people to expunge or seal their records unless and until they have paid all fines and fees.xvi
+Kansas, however, does not allow people to expunge or seal their records unless and until they have completed supervision, which may in turn be conditioned on payment of fines and fees. vi

-Recommendation: Alabama should expand access to expungements and record sealing, including by allowing people to expunge or seal their records if they have outstanding fines and fees.
+Recommendation: Kansas should expand access to expungements and record sealing, and should not condition them-or the completion of probation and parole-on the payment of fines and fees.